Som-Energia/intercoop/README.markdown

 Main course scenario:

-- User indicates to entity A's Portal (Portal A) the intent of activating a service on entity B
+- User indicates to _source Portal_ the intent of activating a service on _target entity_
-- Portal A shows the user which data will be transferred to entity B (member number, national id, name, address, emal...) and **asks for consent**
+- _Source portal_ shows the user which data will be transferred to _target entity_ (member number, national id, name, address, emal...) and **asks for consent**
 - User consents the transfer
-- Portal A builds a message cointaining trasferred data and signs it using A's private key.
+- _Source portal_ builds a message cointaining trasferred data and signs it using Source's private key.
-- Portal A sends the message to https API on entity B
+- _Source portal_ sends the message to https API on _target entity_
-- API B validates the signature with A's public key, stores the transferred data and generates a token for later reference
+- _Target API_ validates the signature with source's public key, stores the transferred data and generates a token for later reference
-- API B responds to Portal A with an url on B having the token embedded inside.
+- _Target API_ responds to _Source Portal_ with an url on B having the token embedded inside.
-- Portal A redirects user's browser to that url, where the process to get the service can continue.
+- _Source Portal_ redirects user's browser to that url, where the process to get the service can continue.

 ## Errors